immersive-web/webxr-input-profiles/packages/assets/tutorial/README.md

 ![Aligning a node with a button](./images/tutorial-15.png)
 ![Adjusting the node orientation](./images/tutorial-16.png)

 Once positioned, right click and copy the node in the outliner, then paste two copies and rename them to the "min" and "max" variants respectively, which gives us all three nodes at the same place.
-In the outliner move those nodes under the "root" node, then drag the mesh for the corresponding component and place it under the "max" node.
+In the outliner move those nodes under the "root" node, then move the mesh for the corresponding component and place it under the "max" node.

 ![Parenting the button mesh under the "max" node](./images/tutorial-17.png)